-Valentine’s Day is usually about a significant other, but I really see it as a day of love in general.
-Paper valentines to classmates, taking the time to tell your family members how much you love them, having a good time with your favorite person or people… and loving the most important person of all – yourself.
+Valentine’s Day is usually about a significant other, but I see it as a day of love.
+Paper valentines to classmates, take the time to tell your family members how much you love them, have a good time with your favorite person or people… and love the most important person of all – yourself.
 A time in the words of Donna and Tom on Parks and Recreation, treat yo self on Valentine's Day!

 Below are some goodies I indulge in when I want to pamper myself.
 No matter what you do this Valentine’s Day, and no matter who you spend it with, be sure to show some love to yourself – you deserve it!